Full Bullnose vs. Half Bullnose Granite Finish: Key Differences Explained

 Conclusion

-Both full bullnose and half bullnose granite edge profiles offer unique benefits, catering to different design preferences and functional needs.
-Full bullnose edges provide a smooth, continuous curve, ideal for a seamless and elegant look, while half bullnose edges combine a rounded top with a flat bottom, offering a balance between aesthetics and practicality.
-Whether you prioritize safety, style, or water runoff control, choosing the right finish depends on your specific requirements.
+Both full bullnose and half bullnose granite edge profiles offer unique benefits to suit different design preferences and needs.
+A full bullnose edge features a smooth, continuous curve that creates a seamless and elegant look.
+A half bullnose edge combines a rounded top with a flat bottom, balancing beauty and practicality.
+Your choice depends on what you value most — safety, style, or better water runoff control.